jsmithdefense/jsmithdefense/README.md

 I'm drawn to the **_how_** behind attacks. **_What trust boundary failed?
 Which identity had too much access?
 Which log sources capture this behavior?_**

-Always working on ways to identify and close those gaps without breaking things or creating operational friction.
+Always working on ways to identify and close those gaps with while minimizing operational friction.

 </div>